 At Graves McLain, we want to provide motorcyclists throughout Oklahoma with some key safety tips.
 According to Geico motorcyclist should:

-- Always wear a helmet – your helmet should be equipped with a face shield and protective eye wear.
+- Always wear a helmet – your helmet should be equipped with a face shield and protective eyewear.
 Wearing a helmet is the best way to protect yourself from a severe head injury.

-- Wear appropriate gear – make sure to wear protective gear and clothing in order to minimize the amount of injuries in case of an accident.
+- Wear appropriate gear – make sure to wear protective gear and clothing in order to minimize the number of injuries in case of an accident.
 Wearing leather garments, boots with nonskid soles & gloves can help protect your body.

 - Follow the traffic rules – Make sure to obey all traffic rules – be aware of the speed limits and all of the local traffic laws.